 Asia is also the most widely populated continent on Earth with a population of 4,494,302,221 as of 2016.
 This means that almost 60% of the world’s population lives in Asia.

-Because of the sheer size of its population and the rising economies of many of its countries: India, China, South Korea, Japan, etc. makes Asia one of the most important countries in terms of the world’s economy.
+Because of the sheer size of its population and the rising economies of many of its countries (India, China, South Korea, Japan, etc.), Asia is one of the most important countries in terms of the world’s economy.

 This continent has long fascinated botanists and biologists due to the uniqueness of the hundreds of different plant and animal species that are unique to this continent.
 The fact that the overwhelming percentage of animal and plant specifies present in Australia cannot be found anything else in the world is due to Australia’s remoteness.